-PatienceThe abstract noun patience denotes the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.
-If someone demonstrates or has patience, they are described as being patient.
-In this sense, patient is an adjective so it is never written as patients.
+PatienceThe abstract noun "patience" means the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.
+If someone demonstrates or has "patience," they are described as being "patient."
+In this sense, "patient" is an adjective so it is never written as "patients."

 - Patience is not simply the ability to wait - it's how we behave while we're waiting.

 - Patience is bitter, but its fruit is sweet.

 "Patients" Is Always a NounAs a noun, a "patient" receives medical treatment.
 As an adjective, "patient" means tolerant.
 In other words, it is the adjective of the noun "patience."
 This is the root of the confusion between the words "patients" and "patience."

 If you see the word "patients," it always means more than one person receiving treatment.
 "Patients" has nothing to do with "patience."